 What is the Veterans History Project?

-The Laguna Woods History Center is proud to be an official partner of the Veterans History Project.
-Hundreds of veterans and civilians from Laguna Woods have participated to date.
-Individuals involved in World War II, the Korean War, Vietnam War, Persian Gulf War, and Afghanistan and Iraq may participate.
+The Laguna Woods History Center used to contribute video oral histories to the Veterans History Project.
+Hundreds of veterans and civilians from Laguna Woods participated by allowing themselves to be interviewed.
+Interviewees involved in World War II, the Korean War, Vietnam War, and Persian Gulf War have participated.